Tallwave/guidelines/docs/Team/ic.md

 They’ll take on a task filed in an issue tracker, code it up and submit a PR, and write good documentation around it (if necessary).

-They'll be responsible for features within a large project, or an entire project of smaller scope.
+They'll be responsible for implementing features within a large project, or an entire project of smaller scope.
 They’ll also file great bug reports when encountered.

 ---